jsoref/reactos/rosapps/applications/net/tsclient/rdesktop/uiports/svgareadme.txt

 This is the svga ui port
-send any fixes or improvments to me Jay Sorg(j@american-data.com) svgalib should be installed tested with versions 1.4.3, 1.9.x
+send any fixes or improvements to me Jay Sorg(j@american-data.com) svgalib should be installed tested with versions 1.4.3, 1.9.x